illyaveksler/tasgf/documentation/M3_Requirements_and_Design.md

   1. The user goes to the questionnaire summary page.
   2. The user selects a questionnaire.
   3. The system retrieves all details from the SQL database.
-  4. The questionnaire, along with its questions and any answers, is displayed.
+  4. The questionnaire, along with its questions, is displayed.
 - **What Could Go Wrong**:
   - If the questionnaire can’t be found or loaded, the system shows an error message.